dbazhenov/github-stat/README.md

    - **MongoDB**: `mongodb://databaseAdmin:password@mongodb:27017/`

+   PMM server will be available at `localhost:8080`, access admin / admin .
+At the first startup, it will offer to change the password, skip it or set the same password (admin).

 6. In the **Settings** tab, load the test dataset for each database by clicking `Create Schema` and `Import Dataset` buttons.
 A small dataset from a CSV file (26 repos and 4600 PRs) will be imported by default.

-   > **Note:** To import the full dataset, add a GitHub Token to the .env file and change the import type to GitHub.
+   > **Note:** To import a large complete dataset, add the [GitHub API token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic) to the `GITHUB_TOKEN` environment variable and set `DATASET_LOAD_TYPE=githbub` in the `docker-compose.yaml` file for the `demo_app_dataset` service.
+Run `docker-compose up -d` when changing environment variables.
    > ![Settings MySQL Example](./assets/settings-mysql-example.png)

 7. Turn on the `Enable Load` setting option and open the `Load Generator Control Panel` tab.

-8. Adjust load settings and check the results in PMM at `localhost:8081`.
+Click Update connection to save the changes to the settings.

+8. Open PMM to see the connected databases and load. `localhost:8080` (admin/admin).
+We recommend opening the Databases Overview dashboard in the Experimental section.

 ## Development Environment